Micro-Biology/Basic_BASH-_for_Q2/README.md

 In linux we use the 'cd' command for example:

-    cd ~ #this will direct us to your home directory
+this will direct us to your home directory:

+    cd ~

-    cd ~/QiimeScripts #this will direct us to the folder QiimeScripts in the home directory no matter where we currently are cd QiimeScripts #this will direct us to the folder QiimeScripts that is contained within the current target directory
+This will direct us to the folder QiimeScripts in the home directory no matter where we currently are:

+    cd ~/QiimeScripts

+his will direct us to the folder QiimeScripts that is contained within the current target directory:

+    cd QiimeScripts

 To go up one in the folder heirachy use:

     cd ..

-For example assuming you opened a terminal and ran these scripts you would first be taken to the home directory (~), then to ~/QiimeScripts, and then to ~/QiimeScripts/~/QiimeScripts, and then back to ~/QiimeScripts.
+For example assuming you opened a terminal and ran these scripts you would first be taken to the home directory ('~'), then to '~/QiimeScripts', and then to '~/QiimeScripts/QiimeScripts', and then back to '~/QiimeScripts'.

-But wait you're saying you got an error when running 'cd ~/QiimeScripts' !!!
+But wait you're saying you got an error when running 'cd ~/QiimeScripts':

     bash: cd: /home/nls/QiimeScripts: No such file or directory